Protecting Nursing Home Residents from Eviction

 Who To Turn To for Eviction Help

-If a problem arises, speak with the assisted living facility staff.
-If the issue can't be resolved, work your way up to the staff's supervisor and administrator.
+If a problem arises, speak with the assisted-living facility staff.
+Work with the staff's supervisor and administrator if you can't resolve the issue.

-A Medicaid-certified nursing home must post the name and contact information for certain state groups that can be contacted, such as the:
+A Medicaid-certified nursing home must post the name and contact information for certain state groups, such as the:

 Can I Solve This on My Own or Do I Need an Attorney?